RSGInc/SPF_tool/README.md

 # Survey Processing Framework

 The Survey Processing Framework (SPF) is intended provide a basic framework structure and workflow "pipeline" for processing and analyzing survey data.
 The objective is to move away from bespoke one-off data processing scripts and towards a generalizable and programmatic processing tool.
 The goal is to reduce the amount of time rewriting code, debugging sloppy methods, and the changing countless hardcoded values.
 While the SPF is a work in progress, and still heavily relies on the original SPA Tool code, the codebase is gradually being cleaned up and organized.
 Remember, to keep it DRY (Don't repeat yourself)!

+The framework is organized around pipeline "modules" that can be used as needed like building blocks.
+This encourages reusability and helps contain code scope to avoid messy project conflicts.
+It is the intent that useful modules can be created and added to this repository for future project.
+So far, the following modules have been developed:

 ## Modules list:
 - **ReadPOPS** - Fetches data from POPS database (not yet implemented).